mesuhailpm/shareme/server/README.md

+# How i started this server directory

+cd server
+sanity init --project-plan boosted-free-2021-12-08

+run on watchmode `npm run dev` manage this project `sainty manage`

+dataset created by default is `production`.

 # Sanity Clean Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.